TomislavPavkovic/outlier-detection/if-net/README.md

 python setup.py build_ext --inplace
 cd ../..
 ```
-In the following files change the path in the sys.path.append() line to your path to the data_processing directory: data_processing/create_voxel_off.py data_processing/voxels.py,
+In the following files change the path in the sys.path.append() line to your path to the data_processing directory: data_processing/create_voxel_off.py, data_processing/voxels.py,<br />
-and to path to the if-net directory in data_processing/implicit_waterproofing.py file
+and to path to the if-net directory in data_processing/implicit_waterproofing.py file.

 ## Data Preparation
 For Deep Feature Grids Network images of size 128x128x128 voxels are used.
 To prepare your dataset, use the scripts from preprocessing package.